 Parliament house (Stop 6)

 The Parliament House of India is one of the most wonderful and beautiful place in New Delhi.
 Parliament House comprises of a central hall and many government offices.
 It has RAJYA SABHA, LOK SABHA, and a library hall.
 Parliament House also has the facilities for the accommodation for the ministers, Chairman and Parliamentary Committees.
 There is also a beautiful garden which can be visited one a year in November.
 The Parliament House also has a museum.
 The Parliament House also consist an amazing courtyard with around 144 columns.
 A visitor can roam around the parliament house but not allowed to go inside without permission.
-From the parliament house to India gate distance is around 2 km and can be reached on feet.
-Nobody is allowed to stay there for more than 15 to 20 minutes just for taking pictures.
+From the parliament house to India gate distance is around 2 km and one can go there on feet.
+Nobody can stay there for more than 15 to 20 minutes just for taking pictures.